Commercial law

-Commercial law, also known as mercantile law or trade law, is the body of law that applies to the rights, relations, and conduct of persons and business engaged in commerce, merchandising, trade, and sales.
+Commercial law, also known as business law, mercantile law or trade law depending on jurisdiction, is the body of law that applies to the rights, relations, and conduct of persons and organizations engaged in commercial and business activities.
 It is often considered to be a branch of civil law and deals with issues of both private law and public law.

+Commercial activities involve profit-driven exchanges of products, services, and other valuable assets, conducted between buyers and sellers.
+These activities and the commercial entities that carry them out are governed by commercial law, which provides the legal framework for their formation, operation, and oversight.
+By establishing rules for transactions and governing business enterprises, it ensures that exchanges are orderly, enforceable, and predictable; promotes fair and efficient competition; protects intellectual property and innovative investments; safeguards consumer rights and public trust; and upholds ethical standards in business conduct.

-Commercial law includes within its compass such titles as principal and agent; carriage by land and sea; merchant shipping; guarantee; marine, fire, life, and accident insurance; bills of exchange, negotiable instruments, contracts and partnership.
-Many of these categories fall within Financial law, an aspect of Commercial law pertaining specifically to financing and the financial markets.
-It can also be understood to regulate corporate contracts, hiring practices, and the manufacture and sales of consumer goods.
-Many countries have adopted civil codes that contain comprehensive statements of their commercial law.
+Commercial law is understood as the body of regulations that govern a broad range of matters involving sales, finance, trade and commercial entities.
+This, non-exhaustively, includes tax, mergers and acquisitions, insurance, employment, business-to-business or business-to-consumer relations, carriage of goods, guarantees and indemnities, partnerships, and principal-agent relationships.
+Many of these categories further fall within financial law, a subset of commercial law pertaining specifically to financing and the financial markets.
+Additionally, depending on the jurisdiction, commercial law legislation may be codified into either civil or commercial code.

 In the United States, commercial law is the province of both the United States Congress, under its power to regulate interstate commerce, and the states, under their police power.
 Efforts have been made to create a unified body of commercial law in the United States; the most successful of these attempts has resulted in the general adoption of the Uniform Commercial Code, which has been adopted in all 50 states (with some modification by state legislatures), the District of Columbia, and the U.S. territories.

-Various regulatory schemes control how commerce is conducted, particularly vis-a-vis employees and customers.
-Privacy laws, safety laws (e.g., the Occupational Safety and Health Act in the United States), and food and drug laws are some examples.
+Various regulatory frameworks govern the conduct of commerce, especially regarding business-to-consumer and employer-employee relations.
+Examples of these frameworks include privacy laws, workplace safety laws, and food and drug laws.

+Content

+Commercial law covers the following legal areas :